What Can Lower My Home Appraisal — And Can I Do Anything About It?

 What can you do about it?

-If you and your agent already created a comparative market analysis to help price your home on the market, then you probably have a good idea of the comps in your area and can share what you know with the appraiser.
+If you and your agent have already created a CMA to help price your home on the market, then you probably have a good idea of the comps in your area and can share what you know with the appraiser.
 While it’s not recommended for you personally to be on-site during your property’s appraisal, you can ask your agent to be there for assistance.

 Naples-area agent John Krol makes it a point to attend his sellers’ appraisals to offer perspective on selected comps.
 “I just want to help the process any way I can to make sure it goes smoothly and the comp properties are reflected in the property’s value,” Krol says.

-Sometimes the real estate market changes faster than the available sales data.
-Ideally appraisers are going to look at homes sold within the past 90 days, but in some cases they may have to go back further than that.
+Sometimes, the real estate market changes faster than the available sales data.
+Ideally, appraisers will look at homes sold within the past 90 days, but in some cases, they may have to go back further than that.
 It’s also important in this case that the appraiser is geographically competent, i.e., familiar and in touch with the area and price trends on the neighborhood level.

 What can you do about it?